appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/runner-vm-setup.md

 ### Configure Runner VM Resources

-You can adjust the resource limits for Runner VMs based on your needs.
+You can adjust the resource limits for runner VMs based on your needs.

 :::info
 By default, our runner images are configured with an 8GB memory limit and 4 CPU cores.
 :::

 :::caution
-Total allocated resources (memory, cpu) for all VMs combined, should not exceed host machine's physical capacity for optimal performance.
+Total allocated resources (memory, CPU) for all VMs combined, should not exceed host machine's physical capacity for optimal performance.
 :::

 #### Set Memory Limits